 Navigating Parenthood as an Adoptee Through Radical Vulnerability

-The latest episode of Labor of Love: A Podcast for BIPOC Adoptees Navigating Parenthood offers a deeply moving conversation with Dr. David McCarty-Caplan.
-Titled "Radical Vulnerability," this episode explores the complex and heartfelt journey of adoptee parenting, reunion, and identity.
+The latest episode of Labor of Love: A Podcast for BIPOC Adoptees, titled "Radical Vulnerability," offers a deeply moving conversation with Dr. David McCarty-Caplan.
+This episode explores the complex and heartfelt journey of adoptee parenting, reunion, and identity.
 David’s openness about his experience as an adoptee parent invites listeners into a space where vulnerability and connection guide the navigation of parenthood and personal history.

 A Personal Journey of Reunion and Family

-David McCarty-Caplan shares his reunion story with his Colombian birth family, a process that unfolded first on his own, and later with his children and partner.
-This reunion was not just a meeting of relatives, but a profound experience shaped by radical vulnerability.
-David’s children embraced the reunion with openness, curiosity, and love, modeling a way of being that helped guide him through the emotional terrain.
+David McCarty-Caplan shares his reunion story with his Colombian birth family.
+This process unfolded first on his own and later with his children and partner.
+This reunion was not just a meeting of relatives; it was a profound experience shaped by radical vulnerability.
+David’s children embraced the reunion with openness, curiosity, and love.
+They modeled a way of being that helped guide him through the emotional terrain.

 This story highlights how adoptee parenting can involve multiple layers of identity and belonging.
-David’s children, by engaging with his birth family, became active participants in his journey.
-Their presence brought fresh perspectives and emotional support, showing how family connections can evolve and deepen through shared vulnerability.
+By engaging with his birth family, David’s children became active participants in his journey.
+Their presence brought fresh perspectives and emotional support.
+This shows how family connections can evolve and deepen through shared vulnerability.

 Identity at the Intersection of Culture and Adoption